department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <strong>Or you have total blindness with only the ability to perceive light in one eye, and you have:</strong>
 - Physically lost the other eye, and have deafness in both ears (rated as 10% or 20% disabling), <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye, and have deafness in both ears (rated as 10% or 20% disablibg), <strong>or</strong>
+- Total blindness without the ability to perceive light in the other eye, and have deafness in both ears (rated as 10% or 20% disabling), <strong>or</strong>
 - Physically lost the other eye, and have lost the use of one foot (rated as less than 50% disabling), <strong>or</strong>
 - Total blindness without the ability to perceive light in the other eye, and have lost the use of one foot (rated as less than 50% disabling)